 However, Akwa Ibom is rich in more than oil and is eager to attract investment to advance its development.
 The soil offers a range of mineral resources from gold, limestone and clay to salt, coal, silver nitrate and glass sand.
 An abundance of arable land and a favourable climate provide the right conditions for year-round agriculture.

 Major improvements in infrastructure have been made since the administration of Victor Attah came to office in 1999.
 A massive rural development plan is ongoing, including education and health projects and improved access to water and electricity.
 A network of roads has been created, opening up the state and providing access to markets.
+Mr Attah’s administration is committed to creating the right environment to encourage the growth of private enterprise and attract foreign investment.
+The governor sees private sector-led industrialisation as the key to expanding production capacity, creating employment and promoting technology-driven development.

 The Akwa Ibom Investment and Industrial Promotion Council (AKIIPOC) has secured the backing of a number of strategic partners and core investors in developing local industries.
 A Strategic Economic Empowerment Fund (SEEF) has been set up to provide financial support to small and medium-sized enterprises.

 Two projects with far-reaching implications for development are the building of an independent power plant (IPP) and an international airport with an aircraft maintenance facility (see panel).
 The power plant, designed to generate 685 megawatts of power from Akwa Ibom’s abundant gas resources, will boost industrialisation and act as a precursor to the construction of two refineries, one producing 12,000 barrels per day (bpd) and a larger one with a capacity of 100,000 bpd.
 The first will be half-owned by the state government, the second wholly privately owned.
+Already established is a state-of-the-art science park – one of the first in Africa – aimed at launching the state onto the information technology highway.
+There is also a university of science and technology with a particular focus on oil-related and marine activities.

 Most of the 2.5 million people who live within Akwa Ibom’s 3,248 square miles practise subsistence farming.
 The state government has set out to revolutionise the agricultural sector, and to realise its potential both as an alternative foreign exchange earner to oil and provider of food and employment.